asalda/FiCUS/README.md

 ## Installation
 `FiCUS` is written in `Python` language.
-Before installing the code, the current working environment must be equipped with the following versions and basic packages, that otherwise can be easily installed/updated using [pip](https://pypi.org/project/pip/), [conda](https://docs.conda.io/en/latest/) or any other package manager:
+Before installing the code, the current working environment must be equipped with the following basic packages, that otherwise can be easily installed/updated using [pip](https://pypi.org/project/pip/), [conda](https://docs.conda.io/en/latest/) or any other package manager:
 ```
 > python 3.7.4
 > matplotlib 3.1.1